 At 3FM, the DJs – and, I think, their managers – decide what gets played.
 But on YouTube, users search for the songs they want to hear.
 And Spotify seems to more strongly reflect what people want to listen to (though it, too, makes selections in the form of playlists).

-YouTube has and with a bit of Python code, it was finding out how many times each song’s video had been viewed and how many likes, dislikes, and comments it had received.
+YouTube has a fine API, and with a bit of Python code, it was a piece of cake finding out how many times each song’s video had been viewed and how many likes, dislikes, and comments it had received.

-Spotify and I was amazed at how liberal it was – you can get a ton of data.
-Here, too, made it to
+Spotify also has an API, and I was amazed at how liberal it was – you can get a ton of data.
+Here, too, Python code made it fairly easy to see how popular an artist or song is.

 Finally, I indexed the radio songs by how many times they’d been played and the YouTube videos by how many views, likes, and dislikes they’d received.
 This allowed me to better compare the radio stations with YouTube and Spotify.